HNGamingUK/syntropy-validator-ansible/README.md

 This GitHub repository has the required documents that can be used to deploy a single validator or even multiple.

-Deployment of a single validator should take less than 10mins and for multiple validators under 1 hour
+Deployment of a single validator should take less than 10mins and for multiple validators under 1 hour.

-The validator software is provided by Syntropy, more information about Syntropy can found [here](https://www.syntropynet.com/)
+The validator software is provided by Syntropy, more information about Syntropy can found [here](https://www.syntropynet.com/).

 ## Donate